justin-p/SenseCon2022-IaC-Ansible-Workshop/README.md

 #### `deploy_server/defaults/main.yml`

-Change the variables in this file, below is a description of the variables.
+Change the variables in the `deploy_server/defaults/main.yml` file.
+Below is a description of what the variables are used for.

 `provider` - your preferred provider.
 Can be `aws`, `digitalocean` or `hetzner`

 `project_name` - project name. you can leave this on the default, `sensecon2022`

-`sshkey_folder` - your .ssh folder location.
+`sshkey_folder` - your `.ssh` folder location.
 Must be full path like `/home/justin/.ssh`

 ## Create infrastructure